-At koodos, we describe the place we’re building as a “sanctuary”.
+At koodos, we describe the places we building as a “sanctuaries”.

 “One of the most necessary corrections to the character of mankind today is a considerable strengthening of the contemplative element in it.”

-The people already using koodos come to the app during a “koodos moment” — that recognition of “i love this”, that this thing I have encountered online really meant something to me, has reminded me of someone, has really resonated with me.
-If we wanted to get big-brainy about it, collecting on koodos lifts that moment to the level of consciousness.
+The people already using our apps come for a variety of reasons, including during a “koodos moment” — that recognition of “i love this”, that this thing I have encountered online really meant something to me, has reminded me of someone, has really resonated with me.
+If we wanted to get big-brainy about it, collecting lifts that moment to the level of consciousness.
 Of going from just one more nanosecond of life online to something of significance for us.